MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-migrate-customer-data.md

 1. Open the **Config.
 Package Card** page.
 2. Select the table for which you want to import data, and then, on the **Tables** tab, choose the **Import from Excel** action.
-3. Locate and open the file that you want from which you want to import data to [!INCLUDE[d365fin](includes/d365fin_md.md)].
+3. Locate and open the file that you want to import data from.
+4. On the **Config.
+Package Import Preview** page, review the content that will be imported.

+    The **Config.
+Package Import Preview** page provides an overview of the Excel file content to be imported.
+It also indicates if a new configuration package is created or the existing one is updated, and if new configuration package lines (tables) are created or existing ones are updated.
+5. Choose the **Import** action

 Data from the file is imported into the configuration package tables.
 In the **No. of Package Records** field, you can see the number of records that have been imported.
 In addition, you can see the number of migration errors.